-Connect to an IBM MQ server from Azure Logic Apps
+Connect to an IBM MQ server from a workflow in Azure Logic Apps

 - MQ 7.5